pgrit/SimpleImageIO/README.md

 ## Building the C# wrapper on other platforms

-In theory, the package works on any platform.
-However, the native dependencies have to be built for each.
+The [SimpleImageIO.csproj](SimpleImageIO/SimpleImageIO.csproj) file needs to copy the correct .dll / .so / .dylib file to the appropriate runtime folder.
-Currently, the workflow has been set up and tested for x86-64 versions of Windows, Linux (Ubuntu 20.04) and macOS 10.15.
+Currently, the runtime identifiers (RID) and copy instructions are only set for the x86-64 versions of Windows, Linux, and macOS.
-Other platforms need to be built from source.
-For these, the [SimpleImageIO.csproj](SimpleImageIO/SimpleImageIO.csproj) file needs to be adjusted, instructions can be found in the comments of that file.
-The process should be a simple copy&paste operation, provided nothing goes south when building the C++ library.
+To run the framework on other architectures, you will need to add them to the .csproj file.
+You can find the right RID for your platform here: [https://docs.microsoft.com/en-us/dotnet/core/rid-catalog](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).

+Then, you should be able to follow the steps above and proceed as usual.

 ## Building the Python wrapper